-We’re kicking things off with air pollution.
-Despite air pollution becoming a growing concern globally, it feels like attempts to tackle the issue here in the UK are moving at a snail’s pace.
-Plans to ban production of new petrol and diesel cars are not set to take place for another 22 years and only yesterday we’ve seen blame being placed on the capital’s Cycle Superhighways for causing congestion problems for motorists.
+Air pollution has been a growing concern globally, however, attempts to tackle the issue here in the UK have traditionally moved at a snail’s pace.
+Plans to ban production of new petrol and diesel cars are not set to take place for another 22 years and we’ve seen blame being placed on the capital’s Cycle Superhighways for causing congestion problems for motorists.
 To give you an idea of the true scale of the problem, consider the fact London reached its 2018 air pollution limit before January was even over.

 The shameful state of London’s toxic air today has triggered a ‘very high’ air pollution alert under my new air quality warning system. pic.twitter.com/cjHmNaAsnB